fmborghino/readability-proxy/Readme.md

 ### Parameters

 * `url` The url for which you want content.

   This is the url for which you want Readability's parser API response.

 * `format` The response format you expect, [json|html].
 Defaults to json.
   * json format will return the entire raw json response from the Readability parser API.
   * html format will inject some css and return a valid html5 page with the content section of the parser API response.
 A header is added with the article title that is also a link to the original url.

-* `onerr` Whether to redirect on error, [true|false].
+* `onerr` Whether to redirect on error, any value sets to true.
 Defaults to false.

   When set to true, any error from the parser API will respond with a redirect to the original url.
 This is useful if your client is loading